r-transit/tidytransit/README.md

 `install.packages('trread')`

-Though be aware that the CRAN release includes [a bug which deletes local source GTFS files on read](https://github.com/r-gtfs/trread/issues/3)
+Though be aware that the CRAN release includes [a bug for local file read](https://github.com/r-gtfs/trread/issues/3)

 ## Usage